 Abstract paper/visual essay submissions: 18 October 2022

 Full paper/revised visual essay submissions: 6 January 2023

 The extended abstracts, with a maximum of 1200 words, should be in English and should include the following information:

 - research method

-Visual material can be accompanied by a concise text in English, 500/1000 words long, to provide an introduction and a substantive context for and guide to the visual essay.
+Visual material can be accompanied by a concise text in English (500/1000 words) to provide an introduction and a substantive context for and guide to the visual essay.
 Each figure, image or other visual component may in addition have a title and/or caption of up to 100 words.
 Existing and archival images may be used, although authors must submit evidence of appropriate permissions with their essays.

 The heading must include the title of the work, name of the author or authors, qualification, affiliation or institution they represent (if applicable), address and e-mail address.
 Provide at least 5 key words.

-If you have any specific question, please do not hesitate to contact the issue editors:
+If you have any specific questions, please do not hesitate to contact the issue editors:

 In the process of submission, please choose the category “Evidence and Method” and the section that is most appropriate: article, design, project or visual essay.